 Protect Yourself Against Domestic/Dating Violence

-Southwestern Illinois College does not condone and will not tolerate dating violence, domestic violence and stalking and is committed to providing programs, activities, and an educational environment free from these of offenses.
+Southwestern Illinois College does not condone and will not tolerate dating violence, domestic violence or stalking and is committed to providing programs, activities, and an educational environment free from these of offenses.

 What is Domestic Violence?